Friction

 Friction example - skating

-When ice skating, the blades of the skates come into contact with the icy surface, resulting in the generation of friction.
+When ice skating, the blades of the skates come into contact with the icy surface.
+This results in the generation of friction.
 As the skater glides, the interaction between the skate blades and the ice creates resistance, known as friction.
 This friction opposes the skater’s forward motion, causing them to gradually slow down.
 Without friction, the skater would not be able to maintain control and balance while skating on the slippery ice.

 Photocopier